Blockchain-Mexico/Maya-Specs/README.md

 ## Specs

-Core Specifications for the Hybrid Protocol can be found in specs
+Core Specifications for the Hybrid Protocol for centralized and descentralized computations can be found in specs

 ## Resources